alex-fischer-97/vit-cnn-image-classification/README.md

 ## Usage

 - Clone the repo
-- Original training dataset can be found and downloaded from [Kaggle](https://www.kaggle.com/datasets/andrewmvd/road-sign-detection)
+- Original training dataset can be found and downloaded from [Kaggle](https://www.kaggle.com/datasets/andrewmvd/road-sign-detection) into the `/src` folder
 - Install Python workspace using Conda: `conda env create -f environment.yml`
 - Activate Conda environment, then run the following Jupyter Notebooks:
   - `src/data_preprocessing.ipynb`